sindresorhus/p-race/readme.md

 > A better [`Promise.race()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise/race)

-This fixes the [silly behavior](https://github.com/domenic/promises-unwrapping/issues/75) of `Promise.race()` returning a forever pending promise when supplied an empty iterable, which could create some really hard to debug problems.

-`Promise.race()` returns the first promise to fulfill or reject.
+- This fixes the [silly behavior](https://github.com/domenic/promises-unwrapping/issues/75) of `Promise.race()` returning a forever pending promise when supplied an empty iterable, which could create some really hard to debug problems. `Promise.race()` returns the first promise to fulfill or reject.
 Check out [`p-any`](https://github.com/sindresorhus/p-any) if you like to get the first promise to fulfill.

+- Support to cancel other promises using [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) when resolving the first promise.
+This works with Node.js 16 or higher.

 ## Install